z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

 ## Function Discussion

 There are essentially two different grades of functions in this library.
-Those written in assembly code in the expanded floating point domain, where the sign, exponent, and mantissa are handled separately.
+Those intrinsic functions written in assembly code in the expanded floating point domain, where the sign, exponent, and mantissa are handled separately.
 And those written in assembly code, in the floating point domain but using intrinsic functions, where floating point numbers are passed as expanded 4 byte values using the internal `f24` format.

 The expanded floating point format is a useful tool for creating functions, as complex functions can be written quite efficiently without needing to manage details (which are best left for the intrinsic functions).
 For a good example of this see the `fma()` and the `poly()` functions.